sk94747/FP60/README.md

 ### FPDATASET_DETECT

-The data set contains the original image and the label file in VOC format, corresponding to the 【FP60_all】 file in the project.
+The data set contains the original image and the label file in VOC format, corresponding to the 【FP60_all】 file in the project. <br>
-BAIDU:
+BAIDU:xxxxxxxx <br>
-GOOGLE:
+GOOGLE:xxxxxxxxxxxxx <br>

 ### FPDATASET_CLASSIFY